 pressure to be

 a "man" - which meant to become more like her father.
 Canada

 Daddy's Girls may only attract (and feel attracted to) immature men, unless these women sabotage their attractiveness ... perhaps with

-eating disorders or avoid intimate relationships.
+over-eating or skin disorders.
 But their immature partners may not enjoy their little princesses

 for long - such women often lose

 themselves in obsessions or depression - or fall in love with their sons.

 Mother-son emotional incest is equally toxic and more common.
 Father-daughter and mother-son enmeshments